hhff/ember-chimp/README.md

 * **Bubbling Action**

-Pass an `action` name to the `ember-chimp` component to allow other parts of your application to be aware of the component's status.
+Pass a `didSubmitAction` name to the `ember-chimp` component to allow other parts of your application to be aware of the component's status.

 ```html
 {{ember-chimp formAction="//your.mailchimp.form.action"